Creating Your Project

 Once you've completed these steps, your development environment will be fully set up, and you’ll have everything needed to start creating plugins for Carbon.

-🎉 Happy coding! 🚀
+🎉 Happy Coding! 🚀